hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Magic string 'mU0jU'

 F360 doesn't allow name collision of F360 components.
-All F360 components should have identical name.
+All F360 components should have unique name.
 To avoid name collision with user's components, I add magic string 'mU0jU' to most components' name.
 (The exception is 'P2PPCB Internal'.)